 6. Our mind (thoughts), body, and emotions form an integrated triad.
 A change in one changes the other two.
 You can use this knowledge to bring about instant change.
 For example, let’s say you are at the office and are supposed to start working on an important project, but you lack enthusiasm and can’t seem to get started.
 Well, stop wasting time.
 Get up from your chair and mentally recall a time when you were very enthusiastic.
 How were you standing?
 Were your shoulders erect or sloping?
 Were you standing straight or slouched?
 What was your breathing pattern like?
 What was the expression on your face?
 What kind of thoughts flooded your mind?

 When you feel enthusiastic, your emotions cause your thoughts and physiological stance.
 So, if you now change your thoughts, your emotions and physiology will also change.
 Likewise, if you change your physiology (posture, breathing, gestures), your feelings (emotions) and thoughts will change.
 So, force yourself to stand, breathe, and act the way you did when you were enthusiastic, and your physiology will change your thoughts and feelings, allowing you to return to work and get the job done!
 To get a better idea of the process, you can watch this short video.
-In NLP (Neuro-Linguistic Programming), this process is called “The Physiology of Excellence.”
+In NLP (Neuro-Linguistic Programming), this process is called “The Physiology (or Circle) of Excellence.”

 8. Recapture the curiosity, exuberance, optimism and laughter of youth.
 Never grow up.
 Stay young at heart.
 After all, people don’t lose their enthusiasm because they grow old.
 Rather, they grow old because they lose their enthusiasm.

 Finally, let’s remember the words of H.W.
 Arnold, “The worst bankrupt is the man who has lost his enthusiasm.
-Let a man lose everything in the world but his enthusiasm and he will come through again to success.”
+Let a man lose everything in the world but his enthusiasm and will come through again to success.”

 Enthusiasm Makes the Difference by Dr. Norman Vincent Peale